-Invited Visiting Artist in Residence
+Visiting Artist in Residence Program

-Our Invited Visiting Artist in Residence is a short term curated partnership between an established artist and The Bray.
+Our Visiting Artist in Residence Program is a short term curated partnership between an established artist and The Bray.
 The Visiting Artist is provided a private studio space, in proximity to The Bray Resident Artists, to realize and conceive new work and projects while engaging in shared on-site resources and a lively creative atmosphere.

-The Invited Visiting Artist in Residence includes:
+The Visiting Artist Program Provides

 -